lvazquezseismo/luisvazquez/_pages/about.md

   - /about.html
 ---

-:student: I am a final year PhD student in Geophysics/Seismology at the University of Southern California.

-My research interests are focused on statistical seismology for earthquake forecasting and testing models.
-I have special interest in Full Waveform Tomography at various scales.
+🧑‍🎓 I am a final year PhD student in Geophysics/Seismology at the University of Southern California working with Tom Jordan.
+My research interests are focused on statistical seismology for earthquake forecasting and models testing.
+I also have interest in Full Waveform Tomography at various scales and waveform simulations in complex media across various scales.

 A data-driven personal website
 ======